CaptEmulation/nitrogen-website/source/guides/start/setup.md

 ### Installation

 Nitrogen uses node.js extensively.
 If you don't already have node.js installed, install it from [http://nodejs.org](http://nodejs.org).

-If you are using Windows, please also install the prereqs in the [Running on Windows](https://github.com/nitrogenjs/service) section of the service project's page.
+<b>WINDOWS USERS</b>: You also need to install the prerequisites in the [Running on Windows](https://github.com/nitrogenjs/service) section of the service project's page.

+Finally, if you have both Python 2 and 3 installed on your machine, configure npm to point at Python 2 with

+`> npm config set python /PATH/TO/PYTHON2 -g`

 Then use npm to install Nitrogen's command line tool: